 It is suitable for small quantities (1-15 tons) where multiple owners share a container.
 It is less expensive but takes longer to load and unload.

-What documents are required for shipping from China to the United States?
+What documents do you need for sea freight from China to the United States?

 What are the shipping routes from China to the United States?